Learn More About Our Doctor of Physical Therapy Program

 The DPT program is designed for the delivery of a contemporary and evidence-based curriculum using faculty and contributors that are dedicated educators, clinicians, researchers, and leaders in the physical therapy profession.
 Faculty and contributors facilitate student learning and professional growth with student-centered active learning experiences, modeled clinical and scholarly excellence and steadfast professionalism.
 Using a blended learning model, our curriculum combines the best aspects of online learning activities and interactions, hands-on laboratory intensive sessions, and collaborative clinical education experiences into an innovative and dynamic learning experience.
 In so doing, we will transform physical therapy education, improve scalability and access to DPT education, increase flexibility for traditional and nontraditional learners, increase the level of active learning in courses, and seek to achieve quality student experiences and outcomes.
 Our graduates will be prepared for skillful, mindful and compassionate clinical practice, lifelong learning and professional development, and selfless service to their community and profession.

-- Goal 3: The Collective faculty demonstrate commitment to excellence in teaching, scholarship and clinical practice.
+AIM #4: The collective faculty demonstrate leadership in blended learning through excellence in teaching, scholarship, and clinical practice.

 AIM #5: Promote equity, access, and ongoing success of students and faculty by engaging, amplifying, and listening to ALL voices to enrich the physical therapy profession.